srinivas33333/big-data/PythonAssignment-1.md

 ## Assignment Part-1

 Q1.
 Why do we call Python as a general purpose and high-level programming language?

++ it is not specialized for any particular problem and used in variety of domains to program
++ easy to beginners. less code compare to other programming languages

 Q2.
 Why is Python called a dynamically typed language?

+* no need mention type of variable

 Q3.
 List some pros and cons of Python programming language?

++ pros:  huge libraries, easy to pick, flexible to can pick any job role in it
++ cons: slow , high memory consumption

 Q4.
 In what all domains can we use Python?

++ web development, gaming, big data

 Q5.
 What are variable and how can we declare them?

++ just type the variable name and assign the value
++ name = 'srinivas'

 Q6.
 How can we take an input from the user in Python?

++ by using input function(method)
++ name = input('enter your name: ')

 Q7.
 What is the default datatype of the value that has been taken as an input using input() function?

++ string

 Q8.
 What is type casting?

++ converting data type from string to integer or vise-versa

 Q9.
 Can we take more than one input from the user using single input() function?
 If yes, how?
 If no, why?

 Q10.
 What are keywords?